 Laser tattoo removal is by far the most successful and safe method to remove unwanted lip blushing.
 We do not recommend the following:

-Waiting for the color to fade away: This can take several years, might not effectively clear all the ink pigment and isn’t ideal for anyone looking for a more timely solution.
+Waiting for the colour to fade away: This can take several years, might not effectively clear all the ink pigment and isn’t ideal for anyone looking for a more timely solution.

 Saline lip blushing removal: Saline lip blushing removal is a method of removing a lip blushing tattoo by using a solution of sterile salt water.